 What is Crimson Canary?

-David "Flamenquito" Chu began his music career as a teen playing piano and percussion, but soon switched to guitar.
-At SUNY Oswego he earned a Bachelor's in Music while minoring in Spanish.
-He has been a well-known guitarist in Syracuse for many years, building his career first as a player of electric guitar in jazz and pop styles.
+David Chu began his music career as a teen playing piano and percussion, but soon switched to guitar.
+At SUNY Oswego he earned a Bachelor’s in Music while minoring in Spanish.
+He has been a well-known guitarist in upstate New York for many years, building his career first as a player of electric guitar in jazz and pop styles.
 Then he switched to the flamenco guitar while maintaining an interest in electric.
 He delights audiences with the variety of genres he plays on either guitar, including flamenco, jazz, blues, Brazilian, and even Beatles.
 Largely self-taught, he has traveled to New York and San Francisco for lessons.
-An accomplished soloist, he provides accompaniment and is the group's arranger and composer.
+An accomplished soloist, he provides accompaniment and is the group’s arranger and composer.

 Lonnie Chu, manager and singer, studied vocal music at SUNY New Paltz before taking off for Spain where she lived several times.
 She earned her BA in Spanish at Le Moyne College and her MA in Linguistics at Syracuse University.
-A professor of Spanish by day, she delights in teaching audiences how to participate in flamenco’s rhythmic hand-clapping (palmas), yelling encouraging comments (jaleo) and, for some, playing the cajón.
+A professor of Spanish by day, she delights in teaching audiences how to participate in flamenco’s rhythmic hand-clapping (palmas).
 Lonnie has also played folk guitar and bluegrass mandolin and enjoys singing in various languages and genres.

 Michelle Marroquin is a dancer and performance artist with over 20 years of experience choreographing odd and diverse events, including Day of the Dead parties and interactive dance performances.
 Her training includes a strong foundation in ballet and modern dance, Mexican folk dance, and Odissi Classical Indian dance.
 She studied at Hampshire College and received her MFA in performance and choreography at Smith College.